Beginning Embroidery

 A beautiful free embroidery design and video suitable for beginners!

 Try this beautiful Wreath of Roses design, it uses just 7 stitches all suitable for beginners!
-Watch the video by clicking on the video to the right and download the project from our free stuff page here.
+Watch the video by clicking on the video to the right and download the project outline design from our free stuff page here.

 Unless you are stitching the Emperor's new clothes, you will need a few things to get going!
 Something to stitch on, something to stitch with, a few implements in the form of a needle, some scissors and an embroidery frame, and a design to actually stitch!
 You can read about these in more detail below.
 Oh, and one more thing, you need someone to show you how to stitch and luckily, I'm here to help with that too!